SciKit-Surgery/scikit-surgerytutorial01/doc/00_Introduction.rst

 - write an algorithm to track an ArUco tag in the live video and "attach" the rendered model to the feature.

-The tutorial makes use of the SciKit-Surgery library `scikit-surgeryutils`_.
+The tutorial makes use of the SciKit-Surgery library `SciKit-SurgeryUtils`_ to create a simple overlay window, showing a VTK model over a video stream.
+The last part of the tutorial uses `SciKit-SurgeryArUcoTracker`_ and `SciKit-SurgeryCore`_ to use the motion of a tracked marker to move the model.
 The tutorial has been tested with Python 3.6 and 3.7 on Linux, Windows, and Mac. and Python 2.7 on Linux.

 Augmented Reality in Surgery